Tyler Precedent

 The Tyler Precedent is the constitutional and political precedent set in 1841 by John Tyler, the vice president of the United States who ascended as president upon the death of President William Henry Harrison.
-At the time, the Constitution was unclear about whether the Vice President should become president or merely act in that capacity upon a president's death.
+At the time, the Constitution was unclear about whether the vice president should become president or merely act in that capacity upon a president's death.
 Asserting the former interpretation over the latter, Tyler had himself sworn in as president, moved into the White House, and assumed full presidential powers.
 Though a politically contentious move, Tyler's position won out and became the norm for presidential successions.
 Between Tyler's presidency and the passage of the Twenty-fifth Amendment to the United States Constitution codifying this arrangement, seven more individuals succeeded to the presidency in Tyler's manner.

 History

-On April 4, 1841, President William Henry Harrison died thirty days after his inauguration, the shortest presidential term in American history.
-Up until this point, the question of what happened when the president died was entirely theoretical.
+On April 4, 1841, President William Henry Harrison died 31 days after his inauguration, the shortest presidential term in American history.
+He had been in poor health for some time, and there had been a real prospect that he would not survive his full term.

+Until this point, the question of what happened when the president died in office was entirely theoretical.
 Article II, Section I of the Constitution of the United States, was vague on the matter:

 In case of removal of the president from office, or of his death, or inability to discharge the powers and duties of said office, the same shall devolve on the vice president...

 Whether the vice president was to become a full-fledged president, or simply act as president while retaining the office of vice president, was completely open to interpretation.
-When informed of President Harrison's death, Vice President John Tyler concluded that the section's wording made him president without any qualifiers.
+The Presidential Succession Act of 1792, which governed succession at the time, included provisions for a special presidential election, but only in cases when both the Presidency and Vice Presidency were both vacant.
+When informed of President Harrison's death, Vice President John Tyler concluded that the Constitution's wording made him president without any qualifiers.
 Accordingly, Tyler returned to Washington, D.C. and immediately had himself sworn in as president.
-Meanwhile, Harrison's Cabinet, led by Secretary of State Daniel Webster, had already convened within an hour of his death and had elected to recognize Tyler as vice president acting as president, not president.
+Meanwhile, Harrison's Cabinet, led by Secretary of State Daniel Webster, had already convened within an hour of his death and had voted to recognize Tyler only as vice president acting as president, not president.
 Furthermore, they decided that all major presidential decisions would be made by majority vote of the Cabinet, greatly diminishing Tyler's power.
 They informed Tyler about this arrangement during their first cabinet meeting.